corrode/corrode.github.io/content/blog/long-term-rust-maintenance/index.md

 their post ["Stability as a Deliverable."](https://blog.rust-lang.org/2014/10/30/Stability.html)

+The following is a collection of best practices and advice for maintaining Rust projects over a very long timeframe.
+It covers topics like team dynamics, managing dependencies, software architecture, and tooling.

-This guide is based on my experience assisting clients with medium to large Rust projects and focuses on long-term Rust project maintenance.
+This guide is based on my experience assisting clients with medium to large Rust projects.
 While much of the advice may be applicable to other languages, I will emphasize aspects specific to Rust.

 <h2>Table of Contents</h2>